dudash/candv/README.md

 ![Screenshot CandV](./.screens/2016-03-23_1835.png?raw=true)

 ## How can I run my own candv app?
 This app is configured to be deployed and managed via OpenShift.
-Which means all you'll need to point Open Shift to the source code, tell it you want a mongo database and then set any variables you want to customize for your environment.
+Which means all you'll need to do is: point Open Shift to the source code, tell it you want a mongo database, and then set any variables you want to customize for your environment.

 Here's how from the Open Shift [command line tool][10]:
  > oc new-app https://github.com/dudash/candv mongodb ; oc expose service candv